bernardobap21/DMP-Evaluation-through-integration-of-maDMPs-and-FIPs/README.md

 ## Running the evaluator

-The main script `evaluate_dmp.py` compares a maDMP file with the FIP mapping and generates several reports.
-An example with a maDMP and a FIP (both available in the repository) of how it can be executed is:
+After installing the dependencies you can run the evaluator.
+The script `evaluate_dmp.py` compares a maDMP file with a chosen FIP mapping and generates several reports.
+An example using the included files is:

 ```bash
 python  evaluate_dmp.py --input examples/Plant-flower_visitor_interactions.json --mapping FIP_Mapping/fip_madmp_Plant-Pollinator Community.json --output results